View full guide »

 The franchise legislation has been broadly interpreted by the courts to ensure that the purpose of the legislation is met and that a prospective franchisee is provided with the information necessary to make an informed investment decision.

-If the disclosure document provided to a franchisee fails to comply with the disclosure requirements, a franchisee has the right to rescind the franchise agreement.
+If the disclosure document provided to a franchisee fails to comply with the disclosure requirements, a franchisee has the right to rescind the franchise agreement, which serves to, in effect, terminate the franchise agreement from the date it was entered into.
 Following a valid rescission, the franchisor is obliged to essentially put the franchisee back into the position it had been in prior to the purchase of the franchise by:

 - Refunding all monies paid to the franchisor by the franchisee;